Linear embeddings of $K_9$ are triple linked: Introduction

 \section{Introduction}

-In two seminal works in the early 1980's, Sachs~\cite{Sa1} and Conway and Gordon~\cite{CG} showed that $K_6$, the complete graph on six vertices, is \dfn{intrinsically linked}, i.e., every embedding of it in $\R^3$ (or $S^3$) contains two disjoint cycles that form a nontrivial link.
-In \cite{CG}, Conway and Gordon also showed that $K_7$ is \dfn{intrinsically knotted}, i.e., every embedding of it in $\R^3$ contains a nontrivial knot.
-Since then, these results have been extended to other graphs, to more ``complex'' types of linking and knotting, and to \dfn{linear embeddings} (or \textit{straight-edge embeddings}), i.e., embeddings of graphs in $\R^3$ in which every edge of the graph is a straight line segment.
-For example, Negami~\cite{Ne} showed that given any knot or link, for all sufficiently large $n$, every linear embedding of $K_n$ contains that knot or link.
-Miyauchi~\cite{Mi} extended this result to complete bipartite graphs.
-And Ramirez Alfonsin~\cite{RA} showed that every linear embedding of $K_7$ contains a trefoil.
+In 1977, Brown~\cite{Br} showed that every {linear (straight-edge) embedding} of $K_7$, the complete graph on 7 vertices, in $\R^3$ contains a trefoil.
+In the early 1980's, Sachs~\cite{Sa1, Sa2}, and Conway and Gordon~\cite{CG}, showed that $K_6$ is \dfn{intrinsically linked}, i.e., every embedding of it in $\R^3$ (or $S^3$), linear or not, contains two disjoint cycles that form a nontrivial link.
+Conway and Gordon also showed that $K_7$ is \dfn{intrinsically knotted}, i.e., every embedding of it in $\R^3$ contains a nontrivial knot.
+Sachs conjectured that if a graph has a \dfn{linkless embedding}, i.e., an embedding in $\R^3$ with no non-trivial links, then it has a linear linkless embedding.
+As far as we know, this conjecture remains open.

-Going back to ``not-necessarily-linear embeddings,'' a graph is called \dfn{intrinsically $n$-linked} (I$n$L, for short) if every embedding of it in $\R^3$ contains a \dfn{non-split} $n$-component link, i.e., for every embedded $2$-sphere $S^2$ disjoint from the link, all $n$ components of the link are contained in the same component of $\R^3\setminus S^2$.
-The smallest complete graph that could possibly be I3L is $K_9$, since $K_8$ doesn't have enough vertices to contain a $3$-link (each of the three components requires at least 3 vertices).
-In \cite{FNP}, Flapan, Naimi, and Pommersheim showed that $K_9$ is not I3L, but $K_{10}$ is; they illustrated an embedding of $K_9$ that contains no non-split $3$-link.
+In \cite{FNP}, Flapan, Naimi, and Pommersheim showed that $K_{10}$ is \dfn{intrinsically $3$-linked} (I$3$L), i.e., every embedding of it in $\R^3$ contains a non-split 3-component link.
+They also showed that $K_9$ is not I3L by illustrating an embedding of $K_9$ that contains no non-split $3$-link.
 This embedding, however, was not a linear embedding.
-So it is natural to ask whether there also exists a linear embedding of $K_9$ that contains no non-split $3$-link.
-In this paper we show that there is no such embedding.
+So it is natural to ask whether there also exists a linear embedding of $K_9$ that contains no non-split $3$-link; and, more generally, whether Sachs' conjecture for 2-links holds for 3-links.
+We see below that the answer is negative.

 \begin{theorem} Every linear embedding of $K_9$ in $\mathbb{R}^3$ contains a non-split link with three components. \end{theorem}